 Keeping Flood Waters Away From People

-There are no greater challenges for our Natural Resources District than flood control for Papillion Creek Watershed residents in harms way and vulnerable to flooding.
+There are no greater challenges for our Natural Resources District than flood mitigation for Papillion Creek Watershed residents in harms way and vulnerable to flooding.
 The Papio-Missouri River NRD includes the entire Papillion Creek Watershed, one of the most flash flood-prone areas in the State of Nebraska.

 - Structural – keeping flood waters away from people and property;